Hyper-Dragon/DgtAngel/docs/index.md

 ## Setup

 It looks like a lot but it isn't really.
 If you already play on chess.com with your board then you are almost good to go.
+See the video kindly posted by [Hamilton53](https://www.chess.com/member/hamilton53) over on [Youtube](https://www.youtube.com/watch?v=4V9vO4nI1e8).

 ### DGT Angel Plugin